mserajnik/vmangos-deploy/README.md

 docker compose logs -f mangosd
 ```

-Once you see the output `World initialized.` you know that the intialization
+Once you see the output `World initialized.` you know that the initialization
 process has finished and VMaNGOS is ready.

 ### Creating the first account